-The RRF responds immediately to poaching, deforestation, accidents and to all kinds of destructive occurrences; it’s an emergency fund that provides aid and financing.
-Up to 30,000 dollars can be paid out.
+The RRF responds immediately to poaching, deforestation, accidents and to all kinds of destructive occurrences.
+It’s an emergency fund that provides aid and financing.
+Up to 30,000 US dollars can be paid out.

 By enabling the relevant players to deal with such emergencies within just a few days, and without any tedious bureaucracy, the RRF invests in the long-term survival of unique natural sites and the biodiversity that is found there.